geoyogesh/open-data-platform/README.md

 - Ability to version data for reproducible data science

 ## Target Users
-NGO, Government and Private Organization who wants to share their data to public.
+Government, Non profit and Private Organization who wants to share their data to public.

 ## Motivation
 Current platforms are either fragile, expensive or advocates vendor lock-in to their proprietary platform.
 It is apprecated when Organization share their data to public and we feel they deserve better tools for their intention.